 A flavor packed weeknight Vegetarian One Pan Mexican Quinoa Recipe that’s easy to make.
 Full of flavors we crave, this skillet Mexican quinoa is loaded with veggies, beans and cheese.
-Versatile, freezer friendly and delicious, this recipe is vegetarian, gluten free and easily vegan.
+Check out my How to Cook Black Beans post or my Slow Cooker Pinto Beans from scratch recipe to use in this tasty dish!
+This recipe is vegetarian, gluten free and easily vegan.

-You’re going to love how easy ingredient prep is and because this Mexican quinoa comes together in one pan, clean up’s a snap too.
-Also, weeknight dinner just got easier because this quinoa dish is freezer friendly!
+You’re going to love how easy ingredient prep is and because this recipe a one pan Mexican quinoa, clean up’s a snap too.
+Also, weeknight dinner just got easier because this quinoa meal is freezer friendly!
 Hello meal prep.

 Recipes to Share with Vegetarian Mexican Quinoa